With over 16,000 churches all over the country, there will be one close to you. Each church serves a particular parish – a geographical area.

 Involving the church at a cremation

 A church minister can lead the whole service at the crematorium.
 Under normal circumstances, it’s possible to have part of the service at the crematorium and part of it in a church, (but that can't happen until churches reopen for their usual services.
 When that becomes possible again, a church service can take place before or after the cremation service).
 The church minister can help you decide which is the best option for you and your family.
 The church minister can also be there for you after the funeral and can offer prayers for when it is time to put the ashes in their final resting place.

 There are several options if you choose to have a traditional burial in the ground.
 These are burial locations your church minister can come to:

 An outdoor or green burial site

 An outdoor funeral brings the sights and sounds of nature into a funeral service.
 Whilst there’s some risk of bad weather, it can be just the right choice for some funerals.
 The coffin will be carried out to the burial site and the minister can do the whole funeral at the graveside.

 Involving the church at a green burial site

-If you’d like, a service can take place in church followed by a shorter time of prayers by the graveside when it is time for the coffin to be placed in the ground.
+In the future, when the lockdown situation is eased, and when the government says it is safe to do so, a service can take place in church, followed by a shorter time of prayers by the graveside at the moment when the coffin is to be placed in the ground.
 It doesn’t matter if the burial ground is in a different location to the church.
 The minister and funeral director will let you know how they can help you organise this.

-Usually, there is a service in the church first and when the time comes for placing the coffin into the ground, everyone moves outside.
+There can be no services inside churches at the moment, but when the government says it is safe to do so, a service in the church can take place first, then when the time comes for placing the coffin into the ground, everyone moves outside.
 If the cemetery is in a different place to the church, the minister and Funeral Director can help you organise this.